353solutions/the-daily-go/exercises.md

     - Make sure metrics still work in `gRPC` only mode
 - Head over to [godoc](https://godoc.org/) and check how your package documentation looks.
 See it in the eyes of a new user and fix it
+- Use [http/httptest](https://golang.org/pkg/net/http/httptest/) to test your
+  HTTP handlers